These are the three quotes that prove the customer is a king…..

 “The purpose of a business is to create a customer”- Peter Drucker

 “If you have a good relationship with your customer, the business

 Process flows that much more smoothly”- Richard Pratt

-“We cannot make profit unless we take care of the customer and
+“We cannot make a profit unless we take care of the customer and

-We cannot take care of customer unless we make profit”- Gerard Arpey
+We cannot take care of customer unless we make a profit”- Gerard Arpey

 What they are trying to say is that your customer is not only someone that consumed your product or services.

-Richard Pratt on his own believe that customers’ loyalty is employees’ loyalty.
+Richard Pratt on his own believes that customers’ loyalty is employees’ loyalty.
+That’s why a customer is a king.
 If your customers are happy, it will reflect on your employees.
 This will make more money available for staff motivation and expansions.

 If you enjoy our article, sign up to get our next article in your inbox.

 You need to confirm your subscription by clicking on the link sent to you.
 You can check the spam folder for it.
 Add us to your mailing list to receive directly from us.
 Thanks.